 To read more on NAR’s response to the decision, please click here.

 As of now, the future of Freddie Mac’s and Fannie Mae’s conservatorship remains unknown.
 Some have suggested that Biden could attempt to see Fannie and Freddie recast as utilities.
 This is a plan that some contend could mitigate the risk that the two companies present to taxpayers.
 This plan, called the utility model, has been endorsed by the National Association of Realtors®.

 For more on GSEs and their viability as public utilities, please see the Penn Institute for Urban Research’s study (reviewed by NAR).

-For more information, please visit NAR’s webpage on Fannie Mae & Freddie Mac (GSEs).
+For more information from NAR on Fannie Mae & Freddie Mac (GSEs), click here.